sazzy4o/applicationinsights-cloudflareworkers/README.md

 const res = await ai.flush() // Flush is not automatic.
 You need to call

-// After flush it take ~5 mins before you will see in application insights
+// After flush it takes ~5 mins before you will see in application insights

 console.log(`Status: ${res.status}`) // See response for errors if code is not 200
 ```